GabeSoler/coltrane_static_site/content/about/studies.md

 ---
 title: Studies
+order: 2
 description: About my studies
 template: coltrane/content.html
-publish_date: 2024-08-01 19:26:02
+publish_date: 2024-08-02 19:26:02
 ---

-A list of my main studies:
+### University Degrees:

-- Undergrad in Psychology with a year of Clinical Psychology (4+1)
+- Undergrad in Psychology with a year of Clinical Psychology (4+1) (Catholic University of Chile)
+- Master degree in Clinical Psychology mention in Integrative Psychotherapy (Adolfo Ibanez University, Chile)
+- Master by Research in Counselling and Psychotherapy (University of Edinburgh)
+- PhD in Counselling Studies (Uniersity of Edinburgh)

+### Certificates and diplomas:
-- Diploma in Integrative Psychotherapy
+- Diploma in Integrative Psychotherapy (Chilean Institute for Integrative Psychotehrapy)
+- Certificate in Child and Adolescent Psychotherapy (Chilean Institue for Integrative Psychotherapy)
-- Certificate in
+- Certificate in Online and Telephone Psychotherapy (Counselling Tutor)
+- Edinburgh Teachin Awards (University of Edinburgh Acreditation for Higher Education)

+### Professional Bodies recognitions
+- British Association for Counselling and Psychotherapy (Registered Member)
+- Fellow in Higher Education UK